omiddeeplearning/PETRAS_PowerSPRINT/README.md

 After running the code, enter the IEEE case study you want to analyze (14-bus, 39-bus, or 57-bus) and choose the running mode (testing or training).

+#NOTE: Preparing the Pre-trained models for "Test" Mode

+To use the "Test" mode in the code, you need to extract (unzip) the pre-trained models for each case.
+Follow the steps below to set up the models for the IEEE 14-BUS case:

+Download the files #IEEE_case_14_Bus_CNN.zip.001 and #IEEE_case_14_Bus_CNN.zip.002.

+Select both files and extract them using your preferred unzip software.

+Copy the extracted file to the main directory of the source code, #Localization of LAAs_General Code.py.

+After completing these steps, you'll have the necessary pre-trained models in place for the# IEEE 14-BUS case.
+Repeat a similar process for other cases.

 The code will run and display the overall accuracy and computation time.